Deploy ASP.NET Core App on Kubernetes

 kubectl get deployments

-Next run the kubectl get pods command which will show you 1 pod running as I set replicas:1 in the configuration file.
+Next run the kubectl get pods command which will show you 1 pod running as we set replicas:1 in the configuration file.

-Check the below image where I have shown the outputs of these command.
+Check the below image where we have shown the outputs of these command.

 Congratulations our deployment is applied to k8s cluster and your app is running in a docker container which is contained inside a Pod.